-Race tightens to get into Tory leadership run-off vote
+Tory leadership: Badenoch out as race to be next PM tightens

 Liz Truss has narrowed the gap with Tory leadership rival Penny Mordaunt, as they battle to secure a place in the run-off vote among members.

-Frontrunner Rishi Sunak again topped the latest MPs' ballot with 118 votes, whilst Kemi Badenoch came last with 59 and was knocked out.
+Former chancellor Rishi Sunak again topped the latest MPs' ballot with 118 votes, suggesting he is likely to secure a spot in the final two places.

 Ms Mordaunt came second with 92, only six votes ahead of Ms Truss with 86.

+Kemi Badenoch, who came last with 59 votes, has been knocked out of the contest.

-The three remaining candidates face a further vote on Wednesday to decide who will make the final two.
+The three remaining candidates face a further vote by MPs on Wednesday to decide who will make the final two.

-Voting will then be thrown open to 160,00 Conservative Party members to pick the winner, who will replace Boris Johnson as prime minister on 5 September.
+Voting will then be thrown open to 160,000 Tory party members to pick the winner, who will replace Boris Johnson as prime minister on 5 September.

-Contenders need to bag 119 votes from Tory MPs to get into the run-off, suggesting former chancellor Mr Sunak is likely to secure a place in the final two.
+Contenders need to bag 119 votes from Tory MPs to get into the run-off, suggesting former chancellor Mr Sunak is likely to secure a place.

+Foreign secretary Liz Truss closed the gap on Penny Mordaunt in Tuesday's vote, gaining 15 more MP votes to Mordaunt's 10.

+The pair will now go all out to grab the votes of those MPs who backed Ms Badenoch, as they bid to secure a place in the run-off.

 The placings haven't changed but a close look at the numbers tells us how unpredictable this contest is.

-Thirty one votes were up for grabs from Tom Tugendghat's supporters after he was eliminated in the last round.
+Thirty one votes were up for grabs from Tom Tugendhat's supporters after he was eliminated in the last round.

 It's clear they haven't moved as a block as all the candidates have gained votes.